 General manager for Skillsoft, Michael Yoo brought to light how employees in organizations should advocate for further technical skills training.
 Yoo said that encouraging employees to acquire new certified skills will open doors to better positions in the company.

 As it is, over 90% of technology leaders are currently running in-house programs to upskill their staff.

-We at Phoenix Virtual Solutions are equipped with highly trained Filipino virtual healthcare assistants that can provide you with efficient technical support for clinic-supplied equipment and apparatus.
+We at Phoenix Virtual Solutions are equipped with highly trained Filipino virtual healthcare assistants that can provide you with efficient technical support and phone answering services for clinic-supplied equipment and apparatus.
 Moreover, you may also rely on us to assist you in developing your website.